Fire damages circus section of House on the Rock in Wisconsin

 The attraction is also known—among many other things—for its "Infinity Room," a cantilevered corridor that "tapers to a knife's point 15 stories over the forest floor," as Roadside America puts it.

-An organ room featuring pipe organ components and theater organ music was first envisioned as "a trip into Dante's Inferno," Gabler wrote.
-Real antiques and fakes created by local craftspeople appear alongside each other.
+An organ room—featuring pipe organ components, theater organ music, and a maze of catwalks and spiral staircases—was first envisioned as "a trip into Dante's Inferno," Gabler wrote.
+Real antiques and ornate fakes created by local craftspeople appear alongside each other all through the massive warren of structures.

-The carousel, billed as the "world's largest," is not open for rides—only for viewing.
+The carousel at the House on the Rock, billed as the "world's largest," is not open for rides—only for viewing.
 An assortment of topless female angel mannequins hover overhead, and the only exit—leading to the aforementioned organ room—is through a giant demon head, Roadside America notes.

 The House on the Rock is prominently featured in Neil Gaiman's 2001 novel "American Gods."
-Shadow, Mr. Wednesday, and two other characters mount creatures on the carousel—which transports them to another dimension.
+In an especially vivid scene in the novel, Shadow, Mr. Wednesday, and two other characters mount creatures on the carousel—which transports them to another dimension.

 Parts of the "American Gods" TV series were also filmed at the House on the Rock.